 This may seem like a small consideration but it matters in a big way.
 There is a small portion of the population for whom cruising is just not a realistic vacation choice thanks to motion sickness or related health issues.

-I have a good friend who recently took her 8 year old son on a Disney Cruise for the first time only to discover that his stomach was just radically incompatible with cruising.
+I have a friend who took her 8 year old on a Disney Cruise for the first time only to discover that his stomach was radically incompatible with cruising.
 He was terribly seasick on the ship for four days straight.
 In fact, they headed straight to the ER to rehydrate him after docking.
 He didn’t have any history of other types of motion sickness so this reaction was quite an unfortunate surprise.

 Do You Have a Big Family or Need more Space?

 Aulani has some more flexible options for larger families because of its abundance of Disney Vacation Club (DVC) villas (Related: Find out how we rented at Aulani using DVC points and saved big or rent from David’s Vacation Club Rentals yourself).
 One bedroom villas sleep up to 5 people.
 Families of 6 or more will need to upgrade to the two or three bedroom villas.
 To be sure, these premium rooms do not come cheap.
-But the villas have full kitchens and washer/dryers that make them very convenient for larger families.
+But the villas have full kitchens and washer/dryers that make them very convenient and even cost-effective for larger families.

 Disney Cruise Line does have some options that work for bigger families as well.
 DCL ships have a number of cabins that sleep 5.
 They are more limited in supply and may sell out before the rest of the cabins do, so early planning is required.
-Many larger families often opt for booking two connecting cabins for more space.
-This limits the cabin types available to you depending on the ship, but can work well.
-And on cheaper itineraries like those in the Caribbean, this strategy often isn’t prohibitively expensive.
+And they are a tight squeeze even when you can find them.

 Do You Have Teens?